 - Browse to machines > [machine name] > sslcertificates.

-- If the certificate you are importing was issued by a CA that is not well-known, like an internal domain CA, first import the CA's root or intermediate certificate.
-Click importRootOrIntermediate, upload a copy of the root or intermediate certificate, and provide a unique alias.
+- If the certificate you are importing was issued by a CA that is not well-known, like an internal domain CA, import the CA's root or intermediate certificate, if one exists.
+For each certificate, click importRootOrIntermediate, upload a copy of the root or intermediate certificate, and provide a unique alias.
 Click Import to import the certificate.

 No restart is required.